diggerhq/digger/README.md

 But why have 2 CI systems?
 Why not reuse the async jobs infrastructure with compute, orchestration, logs, etc of your existing CI?

-Digger runs terraform natively in your CI and takes care of the other bits - locks, plan artifacts and so on.
+Digger runs terraform natively in your CI.
+Thi is:
+- Secure, because cloud access secrets aren't shared with a third-party
+- Cost-effective, because you are not paying for additional compute just to run your terraform

 ## Features
 - Terraform plan and apply in pull request comments